zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### callout `Boolean`*(default:true)*

-Specifies if the tooltip callout will be displayed.
+Specifies if the Tooltip callout will be displayed.

-#### Example - hide the tooltip callout
+#### Example - hide the Tooltip callout

     <span id="target" title="Tooltip content">
         Some content